hyperledger/identus-mediator/Mediator-Error_Handling.md

 # Error Handling

-On each step of all our protocols processing, when something wrong is happening, we try to:
+When processing any step of any protocol, if something is wrong, the mediator tries to:
 - Update the record to a documented error state
 - Log the error in the service logs
 - Send the problem report message when appropriate